Skip to content

 Add the case to your visit request and let us know that you are interested in visiting Denmark

-CIS Nordhavn is a new school building for Copenhagen International School, which is located on a prominent site in Copenhagen's new Nordhavn district.
+CIS Nordhavn is a new school building for Copenhagen International School, which is located in Copenhagen’s new Nordhavn district.
+It faced the challenge of constructing a school that not only met the educational needs of its diverse student body but also aligned with Copenhagen’s ambitious goals towards the green transition.